Maltheren/nrf1961_dect/README.rst

 .. _nrf_modem_dect_phy_hello original code for the:

-nRF91x1: DECT NR+ PHY hello
+nRF91x1: DECT NR+ PHY hello, SETUP FROM THE ORIGINAL EXAMPLE BY NRF
 ###########################

 .. contents::